 The Kankakee County Housing Authority (KCHA) is the public housing provider of Kankakee County.
+Recently a new Executive Director, Joshua Anderson, began leading the KCHA, and the City of Kankakee is optimistic about the changes and upgrades he hopes to bring to the agency.
 KCHA currently operates 199 public housing units and manages 827 Housing Choice Vouchers.
-Large-scale buildings include 52 2bedroom units, 32 3-bedroom units, 9 4-bedroom units, and 5 5-bedroom units.
+Largescale buildings include 52 2bedroom units, 32 3-bedroom units, 9 4-bedroom units, and 5 5-bedroom units.
 Other buildings include 12 single-family homes, 13 duplexes, and 14 4-unit buildings.
 KCHA is gradually modernizing all units, which includes updating flooring/cabinets and adding energy saver appliances.
-KCHA maintains a wait list by number of bedrooms needed, and works closely with area social service agencies to coordinate efforts to assist low-income households in the area.
+KCHA maintains a wait list by number of bedrooms needed, and works closely with area social service agencies to coordinate efforts to assist lowincome households in the area.
 KCHA is actively working with developers to promote usage of Low-Income Housing Tax Credits (LIHTC) and create more affordable housing.
 KCHA recently assisted a local developer obtain LIHTC for low-income senior housing near downtown Kankakee, which added 65 units (1- and 2-bedroom units).